 Unlike the last (smaller) HPB clearance event I went to, I found tons of stuff that intrigued me, although I showed almost detrimental restraint and put a lot of stuff down.
 I definitely got overwhelmed by the disarray, since things just barely managed to sort into nonfiction/fiction/children's -- there wasn't even a semblance of alphabetical order or even much of an attempt to distinguish picture books from YA novels, and every box of NF had roughly 30 different subjects in it.
 I also got overwhelmed by the fact that everything was so new.
 How am I supposed to know what I want?
 I need familiar library stickers to remind me what is treasure and what merely looks pretty and alluring!
 How am I supposed to know which books will fall out of print and grow obscure?
 80s covers, at least, give me a hint of where I should snap things up.
 2000's do nothing.

-In retrospect, I honestly don't know if I culled the right things - there was this cute hardcover book from my childhood, The Great Pony Hassle, that I deemed too skinny to be worth a dollar and am naturally now kicking myself over [edit: I bought a copy a few years later], as well as nonfiction memoir The Cats of Thistle Hill that I put down at $2 because I couldn't remember how much I liked it - but whatever, this is what I came out the other side with -- 2 & 3 are hardcovers, rest paperback.
+In retrospect, I honestly don't know if I culled the right things - there was this cute hardcover book from my childhood, The Great Pony Hassle, that I deemed too skinny to be worth a dollar and am naturally now kicking myself over [edit: I bought a copy a few years later], as well as nonfiction memoir The Cats of Thistle Hill that I put down at $2 because I couldn't remember how much I liked it [edit 2: bought this too!] - but whatever, this is what I came out the other side with -- 2 & 3 are hardcovers, rest paperback.

 1. A Certain Slant of Light, which was on my to-buy list for some reason.
 Not entirely clear why, now that I've brought it home, unless I just really want the cool cover.